The 3 Best Resources to Teach Communication Skills in High School

 - Optional extension activities

-The communication unit has most everything you need to teach your students good communication skills.
-Unfortunately, it doesn’t come with an assessment to measure student knowledge.
+This communication unit has most everything you need to teach your students good communication skills.
+Unfortunately, however, it doesn’t come with an assessment to measure student knowledge.

 While this will take you some time, all of the actual lesson planning is already done for you!